RudoiDmytro/TimeManagement/README.md

 1.  **Start the backend (NestJS):**

     ```bash
-    cd api
+    cd .\api
     npm run start:dev  # or yarn start:dev
     ```

 2.  **Start the frontend (Next.js):**

     ```bash
-    cd ../client
+    cd .\client
     npm run dev  # or yarn dev
     ```

-    The frontend application will typically be available at `http://localhost:3001` (or another port as specified by Next.js).
+    The frontend application will typically be available at `http://localhost:3000` (or another port as specified by Next.js).

 ## Folder Structure
 TimeManagementApp/